felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-## Testing Our Widgets and Views
+## Tests

-In order to feel comfortable about our testing coverage, we should also test the widgets and view pages we have created.
-Again, we also reccomend using the `bloc_test` library for this.
+We also recommend using the `bloc_test` library for testing our widgets and views. `MockBlocs` and `MockCubits` make it easy to test UI based on particular states and events.

-The `bloc_test` library provides `MockBlocs` and `MockCubits` which make it easy to test UI based on particular states and events.
+Here is an [example test suite](https://github.com/felangel/bloc/tree/master/examples/flutter_weather/test) with tests for widgets, cubits, and views.

-[Here](https://github.com/felangel/bloc/tree/master/examples/flutter_weather/test) is an example test suite which includes widget tests, cubit tests, and view tests.
+## Final Step

-## Putting it all together.
-Visually testing functionality
+> Yay, we have completed the tutorial! 🎉

-And that's it!
-We can test our functionality by using the `flutter run` command.
+As a final step, we can test to make sure the app works as intended by using the `flutter run` command.

-The full source can be found [here](https://github.com/felangel/bloc/tree/master/examples/flutter_weather)
+For reference, here is the [full source code](https://github.com/felangel/bloc/tree/master/examples/flutter_weather).